sous-chefs/mariadb/README.md

 #### mariadb_configuration

 Mainly use for internal purpose.
 You can use it to create a new configuration file into configuration dir.
 You have to define 2 variables `section` and `option`.
-Where `section` is the configuration section, and `option` is a has of key/value.
+Where `section` is the configuration section, and `option` is a hash of key/value.
 The name of the resource is used as base for the filename.

 Example:
 ```ruby